ericpruitt/emus/core/README.md

       character beyond the end of a string.
 - **Vim**
   - When `$VIMRUNTIME` is unset, it will default to "$EXEDIR/vimruntime".
-  - An older version of the internal Unicode character property table is used because many fonts have not been updated to reflect the most recent changes in character width.
   - If the tmux source code is available, a syntax file will be generated and added added to Vim's runtime folder as part of the installation process.
   - When closing Vim with ":x" after opening multiple files but only editing